kyleko1234/myEasyLedger/rest_api/Documentation/LineItem/Contents/Retrieve All LineItems for an Account.md

 None
 ___
 #### Returns
-Returns a page of LineItems based on the query parameters provided.
+Returns a page of LineItems based on the query parameters provided, sorted by descending lineItemId.
 ___

 #### Sample Request